 The Museum and Gallery of Dr. Ahmad Nadalian in Hormoz Island shows the works of this artists who is internationally known as one of the most active environmental artists.
 Now most of Nadalian works are scattered across the earth.
 His environmental art projects, include the carving of rocks that can be found in many countries.

 Where to eat in Hormuz

-There are a few supermarkets, cafes, and restaurants island-wide which mostly are simple, cozy and friendly atmosphere. they usually serve local foods like Falafel, Tahini, Shrimp&rice, etc. For tourist who has no tour guide choosing dishes can be a bit a challenge as the Menu and staff usually speak in Persian, but as in village there is 3G Data connection so just search about dishes before ordering.
+There are a few supermarkets, cafes, and restaurants island-wide which mostly are a simple, cozy and friendly atmosphere. they usually serve local foods like Falafel, Tahini, Shrimp&rice, etc. For tourist who has no tour guide choosing dishes can be a bit a challenge as the Menu and staff usually speak in Persian, but as in the village there is 3G Data connection so just search about dishes before ordering.